aarcilla/Bookland/README.md

 ### 3. Download external NuGet packages
 1. Visual Studio > Tools menu > NuGet Package Manager > Package Manager Settings
 2. Under 'Package Restore' heading, ensure the 'Allow NuGet to download missing packages' check box is checked
+3. If you are running a Visual Studio edition earlier than 2013: Right-click "Solution 'Bookland'" in the Solution Explorer (usually on the right-hand side in Visual Studio) > Enable NuGet Package Restore > Yes button
-3. Visual Studio > Build menu > Build Solution
+4. Visual Studio > Build menu > Build Solution
+5. Close Visual Studio

 ### 3. Configure administrator email settings (for sending password reset emails, etc.)
+1. Re-open 'Bookland.sln' with Visual Studio
-1. Open the 'Web.config' file in the main Bookland project
+2. Within the Solution Explorer, open the 'Web.config' file in the main Bookland project
-2. Under the 'appSettings' section, edit the value of each email-related setting (denoted as key, e.g. 'smtpHost') based on your nominated email provider and account
+3. Under the 'appSettings' section, edit the value of each email-related setting (denoted as key, e.g. 'smtpHost') based on your nominated email provider and account
-3. If you would rather not use or bother to configure email, set the 'emailEnabled' setting to 'false'; keep in mind email-reliant features, including password reset and checkout invoice, won't work
+4. If you would rather not use or bother to configure email, set the 'emailEnabled' setting to 'false'; keep in mind email-reliant features, including password reset and checkout invoice, won't work
-4. Example values (which are made up) are provided for a Gmail-based account
+5. Example values (which are made up) are provided for a Gmail-based account

 ### 4. Generate database based on project code (i.e. EF Code First)
 1. Visual Studio > Tools menu > NuGet Package Manager > Package Manager Console
 2. In the Package Manager Console, type 'add-migration Init' and wait until completion
-3. Type 'update-database'
+3. In the Package Manager Console, type 'update-database'
 4. You can view the database through Visual Studio's Server Explorer > Data Connections

 ### 5. Click on play icon in the main Visual Studio toolbar to interact with Bookland in a web browser